 Before you start your next project, take a look back at the Audience Retention of your previous videos.

 Select the video you want to review

 If you want to see how your Audience Retention is performing, the Average Percentage Viewed will give you a broad perspective.
 The higher the percentage, the more people are watching your entire video.

 If you get above 60% Average Percentage Viewed, you should feel very proud.
-In our modern world with our short attention span, that is considered a good retention.
+In our modern world with our short attention span, that is considered good retention.

 In the example above, we see that on average, a viewer will only see 44% of the video.
 For the video below, we see that it only has 30% of the video viewed.
-Overall, the first one video is performing better.
+Overall, the first video is performing better.